bmolnar91/workbook/module_oop.md

 Stick with `out` unless you need `ref`.

-//Also, `ref` and `out` are not just for value types.
-They also let you reset the object that a reference type is referencing from within a method.//
+> Also, `ref` and `out` are not just for value types.
+They also let you reset the object that a reference type is referencing from within a method.

 #### Can we override private virtual method in C#?